bhavik-singhi/Salifort_motor_HR_Analytics/README.md

 ## Data Integrity:

-### Reliability and Originality:
-There is no information how the data is collected or preprocessed.
-Since this dataset has been provided by Coursera in this capstone project we can assume its reliability and originality.

 ### Comprehensiveness:
 The data contains information that may help us find the answer to the key question **What’s likely to make the employee leave the company?**.
 But there are many more reasons for an employee to leave a company.
 For example, personal reasons (relocating for a spouce, family or health issues), work-life balance, incompatility between employer and employee, lack of opportunity, financial reasons etc.

 ### Citation:
 There is no external citation for this dataset.
 You can visit [kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv) for basic informations.

-### Current:
-The dataset was created 2 years ago.
-Clearly it is outdated.

 # P(A)CE - ANALYSIS -  EDA, CHECKING MODEL ASSUMPTIONS & SELECT MODEL